Everyday Percentage Calculator

 Please enter valid numbers.
 The second number cannot be zero.

 Use this tool to find out how much a value went up over time.
-(Example: Calculating your profit growth if sales jumped from $500 to $650.)
+Example: calculating growth if sales jumped from $500 to $650.

 Please enter valid numbers.
 Starting value cannot be zero.
 Make sure the second number is higher.